wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 = 3.4.1 [07/16/2014] =

 * New - New network "Kippt".
 Post your blogpost links to your Kippt Lists.
-* Improvement - Full PHP 5.5 compatibility including fixed for all "depreciated" notices.
+* Improvement - Full PHP 5.5 compatibility including fixed for all "deprecated" notices.
-* Improvement - Full Wordpress 3.9 and TinyMCE 4.0 compatibility including fixed for all "depreciated" notices.
+* Improvement - Full Wordpress 3.9 and TinyMCE 4.0 compatibility including fixed for all "deprecated" notices.
 * Bug Fix - Checkboxes/Radiobuttons got incorrectly unchecked
 * Bug Fix - [Facebook] Fix for "Please make sure your redirect_uri is identical to the one you used in the OAuth dialog request" problem.
 * Bug Fix - [Facebook] Fix for posting to boards with international characters in URL.